 When socially conscious stories encroach upon the stature of the NFL, it attempts to adjust to the prevailing winds of our culture accordingly, as any other corporation worried about the prospects of their product will.
 They sit players for infractions large and small, they fine them, and then they blast their socially conscious reactions out into the worldwide media for contrition.
 Few care.
 Few care about the transgressions.
 Few care about the contrition.
 And the confusing simplicity of this is, few care about the NFL.
 They just want to watch football.

 Most common, NFL fans are not socially conscious consumers, and I write that in the most complimentary manner possible.
 They are mostly male, between the ages of 35-54, and making less than 100k a year.
 They are hard-working people that pay little attention to politics, world affairs, or social issues in general.
 Opponents may charge that they are head-in-the-sand ostriches, and that may be true in a larger sense, but in a more revealing scope, I think we can surmise that they don’t pick and choose the social issues to care about.
 They don’t care about any of them.
-They are a very consistent demographic.
+They are one of our most consistent demographics.
 They tend to their backyards, and they expect you to do the same, whether you are their neighbor or the NFL.
 They may think a little less of you when you don’t weed and water properly, but that doesn’t mean that the next time you lean over the fence, they’re going to avoid you.

 Those in the sports media make the mistake of assigning their own “age of enlightenment” social conscious worldview to their readers.
 They believe that socially conscious consumers are indicative of the evolved, new earthling, or at the very least that this idea of a socially conscious consumer has made its way to the NFL fan.
 They’re “wrong”, as Greg Cote says.
 “All of it.”
 We love the game of football.
 We appreciate watching talent at its highest level, but we don’t care about the NFL in a manner that if they don’t handle their controversies better, we’re going to abandon them.
+We’re not going to boo them when they take the field, depending on the charge, and we’re not going to applaud them when they come back … unless the collective they manage to violate one of our core tenets.

 For the devout fans’ desire to learn X’s and O’s analysis, injury reports, and the occasional trash talk, we now have to turn to the internet.
 We turn to the place that allows us just the facts, or if they don’t, we have the option of only clicking on stories that provide just the facts and figures we want to know more about.